Foreword

 I then became a developer, and I remembered that if I had learned to communicate with a database, it was above all to apply it within my own programs.
 Including SQL queries in source code, that is.

-in strings concatenated to values I passed in forms, and the wonder of seeing my database data displayed in my web pages.
+Like any student, I experienced the joy of writing SELECT * and INSERT INTO in strings concatenated to values I passed in forms, and the wonder of seeing my database data displayed in my web pages.

 Like many students, I put my first websites online to show them off to everyone.